ArtBlocks/artblocks-docs/art-blocks-engine-onboarding/art-blocks-engine-101/faqs.md

     - before being locked, maximum invocations may be increased
     - after being locked, maximum invocations may only be decreased

+### Changes for V3 contracts (deployed after March '23)

+- In addition to the above, artists can update project description when project is unlocked.
+However, only contract admins can update project the description when the project is locked.
+- **V3 contracts autolock four weeks after a project is complete.**

 ## How can we add more team members to Discord?

-Contact your account manager for an active invite link to the private Discord server.
+Contact your account manager for an invite link to the private Discord server.

 ## How long will the process take from start to public launch?

-The process typically takes 10 weeks from our first conversation until your first public launch.
+The process typically takes 10 weeks from initial conversation to public launch, but is **highly** dependant on partner's resource allocation.
+To reduce delays, have a front-end developer, artist, go-to-market strategy, and sufficient onboarding time ready.

-However, several factors will likely delay the process.
-To reduce delays, we recommend:
-- Having a front-end developer ready
-- Having an artist lined up or generative script ready
-- Having a go-to-market strategy ready
-- Allocating sufficient time for your team to get fully onboarded - specifically steps 7, 8, and 10 of the [onboarding process](https://docs.artblocks.io/creator-docs/art-blocks-engine-onboarding/art-blocks-engine-101/Engine-partner-onboarding-steps/).

 ## What information do we need to provide to deploy our smart contracts?

 To get started, you'll provide our team with:

+- Network: (Mainnet or Testnet)
-- **An Ethereum wallet address** that you own and will use to manage your Art Blocks Engine smart contracts.
+- A testnet/mainnet Ethereum wallet address (that you currently own and control) you'll use to manage your Art Blocks Engine smart contracts.
-- **The name you’ll use for tokens** from your contract (e.g., for Art Blocks, it is "Art Blocks")
+- The name you’ll use for tokens from your contract (e.g., for Art Blocks, it is "Art Blocks")
-- T**he ticker symbol you’ll use for tokens** from your contract (e.g., for Art Blocks, it is "BLOCKS")
+- The ticker symbol you’ll use for tokens from your contract (e.g., for Art Blocks, it is "BLOCKS")
+- Deployment Type: V3 Onchain Engine or V3 Flex Engine
+- Minter Type: set price eth only, set price custom erc20, merkle tree allowlist, holder-gated, linear DA, exponential DA, and exponential DA with settlement
+- Starting project ID # (>=0):
+- Set `autoApproveArtistSplitProposals` true or false**

+**It needs to be set at deployment and cannot be changed later.

+tldr - if true, artist royalty wallet changes are auto-approved.
+If false, the contract admin will need to approve the artist's royalty wallet changes.
+This is an added check to ensure your artists aren't changing royalty wallets to a random address, which could complicate accounting/ OFAC compliance.

-Note: We cannot deploy your contract until you provide the above information. **The name and symbol tied to your contract cannot change once it’s set.**
+We cannot deploy your contract until you provide the above information. **The name and symbol tied to your contract cannot change once your contract is deployed.**

 ## Does Art Blocks create a front-end site for our project?

 No, partners are responsible for creating and designing their customer-facing experience.

-However, we do have a front-end template with all the web3 connectivity you need to launch.
-You will still be responsible for branding/designing the template, but this significantly reduces the time needed to complete a front-end.
+However, we do have a [front-end React template](https://github.com/ArtBlocks/artblocks-engine-react) with web3 functionality you need to launch a minting site.
+You will still be responsible for designing the user exerpeicne, but this significantly reduces the time needed to complete a front-end.

 ## How long will each stage of the process take?